Root Canal Therapy for Kids in Los Angeles

-This treatment is often indicated if your child feels pain in a tooth, is sensitive to different temperatures, or if the tooth is chipped or cracked with the pulp already exposed.
+The need for root canal therapy is often indicated if a tooth is giving your child pain, is sensitive to different temperatures, or if it is chipped or cracked with the pulp already exposed.
 When this happens, the pulp becomes damaged beyond simple medication or surface repair.
-As a result, the infected pulp is removed and a crown is placed on the tooth, allowing it to be strong enough so the tooth can remain in the child’s mouth until the permanent tooth erupts.
+As a result, the infected pulp is removed through root canal therapy and a crown is placed on the tooth, allowing it to be strong enough so the tooth can remain in the child’s mouth until the permanent tooth erupts.

-How is root canal therapy on baby teeth different than that done on adult teeth?
+How is root canal therapy on baby teeth different than on adult teeth?

 For children, a pulpotomy is done, where only the infected pulp chamber is removed.
 For the most part, the dentist does not need to use special instruments to remove the pulp from roots of the tooth since only the surface nerve structure in the chamber is removed.
-This makes the procedure much faster and a lot more painless for children.
-Also, after the treatment is completed, a baby crown is placed on the tooth right away to protect the weakened tooth.
+This makes the root canal therapy procedure much faster and a lot less painful for children.
+Also, after the root canal therapy is completed, a baby crown is placed on the tooth right away to protect the weakened tooth.

-What will happen when the permanent tooth wants to come in if the baby tooth has a root canal and crown?
+What will happen when the permanent tooth wants to come in if the baby tooth has root canal therapy and a crown?

-Will my child have pain after a baby root canal is performed?
+Will my child have pain after baby tooth root canal therapy is performed?